DanielHka25/electricity-price-prediction/README.md

 The notebook follows a **typical machine learning workflow** and common best practices.
 Each individual step is thoroughly documented by markdown cells and comments in code.
 Relevant technical terms are explained where necessary to ensure a clear understanding of each process.
 A dedicated **Exploratory Data Analysis** (EDA) provides deeper insights into the German electricity market in order to gain a sufficient amount of domain knowledge for later feature selection.

-We will focus on training an `XGBRegressor` model of the `XGBoost` framework and evaluate it using key metrics like RMSE, MAE and the R² score.
+We will focus on training an `XGBRegressor` model of the `XGBoost` framework and evaluate it using key metrics including the RMSE, MAE and R² score.
 This model was initially chosen because it offers a good balance between performance and complexity, and is rather easier to implement and optimize than intensive Deep Learning models.
-For comparison, a `RandomForestRegressor` from the `scikit-learn` library will also be trained and compared against the `XGBRegressor`.
+For comparison, a `RandomForestRegressor` from the `scikit-learn` library will additionally be trained and compared against the `XGBRegressor`.

 Finally, notebook concludes with a summary of the project and a discussion of several potential improvements.